Razor clamming reopens from north jetty Siuslaw River to Seal Rock;

 Other areas that also have razor clams include Indian Beach (Cannon Beach); Cannon Beach; Short Sands (North of Manzanita); Cape Meares Beach (Tillamook); Agate Beach (North of Newport); North Beach and South Beach (Newport); Waldport Beach; North Umpqua Spit (Winchester Bay); Bastendorff Beach and North Spit (Coos Bay); Whiskey Run (Bandon); and Meyers Creek Beach (Gold Beach).

-Technique: The best clamming is during low tide (and minus tides are the best) and when ocean swells are low as that is when clams will be nearer the surface.
-When a razor clams extends its neck near the surface of the beach it produces a distinct “show.”
+Technique: The best clamming is during low tide (minus tides are the best) and when ocean swells are low as that is when clams will be nearer the surface.
+When a razor clam extends its neck near the surface of the beach it produces a distinct “show.”
 Shows are found most commonly by one of two methods: Looking for small round dimples in dry sand or pounding a shovel handle in receding surf.

 Once you find a show, start digging either with a shovel or clam gun.
 Razor clams dig fast, so you must dig faster.
 Be careful reaching into the hole to retrieve your clam – they’re named razor clams for a reason.
-These clams has a very thin shell that can be easily broken by a digging shovel.
+These clams have a very thin shell that can be easily broken when digging for them.
 This is why you are required to keep the first 15 clams you dig.

 Features: Identified by its prominent radiating ridges.